 How do I submit a guest blog post?

-Use this form to submit your guest posts.
-If this is your second submission, you can skip the About the Traveler fields since I already have that information in your writers bio.
+E-mail your guest posts to [email protected] along with a short bio and links to your social profiles and website.
+If this is your second submission, you can skip the bio since I already have that info from your previous post.

 What happens after I submit a guest blog post?